 Inclusion, Diversity and Equity Workshops

-The Office of Institutional Diversity and Equity and partners across campus lead and facilitate conversations and workshops on matters of diversity, inclusion and equity on and off campus.
+The Office of Institutional Diversity, Equity, and Inclusion and partners across campus lead and facilitate conversations and workshops on matters of diversity, inclusion and equity on and off campus.
 These include hiring workshops aimed at minimizing bias in the faculty and staff recruiting processes, identity workshops, bias workshops, other topics, including those that focus on religion, micro- and macro-aggressions and affirmations, Title IX, and accessibility.
 Workshops may be requested by emailing us at [email protected].
 Upon receipt of your request, you will be contacted to discuss any special requests, audience, and format.

-Bias Workshops for staff hiring committees
+Bias Workshops for hiring committees

 As part of a comprehensive staff diversity initiative, OIDEI is conducting workshops to raise awareness and minimize the impact of bias in hiring.
 All search committee members are required to attend the workshop, which is offered twice a week throughout the year.
 Staff who have attended the workshop in the past 12 months, may, in consultation with the search committee chair, opt out.
 We encourage staff to attend the workshop for each search, and we hope that committees will attend together when possible.
 Chairs are asked to coordinate attendance for their committee and have all committee members sign up for a workshop or opt out using this form.